-We will also assume certain vested (to the extent not in-the-money) and all unvested Brocade stock options, restricted stock units, or RSUs, and performance stock units held by continuing employees and service providers.
-All vested in-the-money Brocade stock options, after giving effect to any acceleration, and all other RSUs and performance stock units will be cashed out at the effective time of the Brocade Acquisition.
+We will also assume certain vested (to the extent not in-the-money) and all unvested Brocade stock options, restricted stock units, or RSUs, and performance stock units, or PSUs, held by continuing employees and service providers.
+All vested in-the-money Brocade stock options, after giving effect to any acceleration, and all other RSUs and PSUs will be cashed out at the effective time of the Brocade Acquisition.

-Consummation of the Brocade Acquisition is subject to the satisfaction or waiver of customary closing conditions, including the expiration or termination of the waiting period under the United States Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, the receipt of regulatory clearance under certain other laws and the absence of certain pending governmental litigation with respect to the transactions contemplated by the Brocade Agreement.
+Consummation of the Brocade Acquisition is subject to the satisfaction or waiver of customary closing conditions, including the receipt of clearance from The Committee on Foreign Investment in the United States, and the absence of certain pending governmental litigation with respect to the transactions contemplated by the Brocade Agreement.